Low-fiber/low-residue diet: Terminology

 Often the terms low-fiber diet and low-residue diet are incorrectly treated as identical, but some make a distinction based on the difference between fiber and residue.

 Dietary fiber is the indigestible part of food made from plants.
 The fiber content of a given type of food may be estimated using food composition data.

 Residue (also termed intestinal residue or colonic residue) is the indigestible material remaining in the gastrointestinal tract after digestion.
 The bulk of residue is made from fiber.
 However, residue consists of not only fiber but also microorganisms (e.g., bacteria), secretions, and cells which are shed from the mucosa (the lining of the gut) after digestion.
 Normal function of a healthy digestive system and any type of food may cause varying degrees of residue.
 It is difficult to consistently estimate the exact volume of reside generated by individual types of food.
 This is because there is individual variation in the gut microbiota and bowel function, meaning that the same quantity and type of food may generate different amounts of residue in different people.

 Therefore, a low-fiber diet simply reduces fiber intake by eliminating or limiting high-fiber foods such as raw fruits and vegetables.
 A low-residue diet restricts high-fiber foods, but also includes restrictions on foods such as dairy products, which do not contain fiber but do develop residue after digestion.
 Restriction of milk has been considered the main difference between a low-residue diet and a low-fiber diet.
 A low-fiber diet is less restrictive, allowing a greater variety of foods compared to a low-residue diet.
 For example, eggs are permitted on a low-fiber diet, but only hard boiled eggs on a low-residue diet.
 Cooked, peeled, or blended fruits and vegetables are permitted on a low-fiber diet, but most fruits and vegetables (apart from banana and melon) are restricted on a low-residue diet.

 A low-residue diet is sometimes termed a bland diet, but the goals of a bland diet are wider than reducing fiber intake.
 A bland diet also aims to be easy to digest, not acidic or spicy, and not to cause flatulence or other gastrointestinal symptoms.

-The American Academy of Nutrition and Dietetics removed the low-residue diet from its Nutrition Care Manual because there is no scientifically accepted, quantitative definition of residue and there is no accurate method to determine the residue produced by a given type of food.
+The Academy of Nutrition and Dietetics removed the low-residue diet from its Nutrition Care Manual because there is no scientifically accepted, quantitative definition of residue and there is no accurate method to determine the residue produced by a given type of food.
 There is also very little evidence that a low-residue diet has beneficial effects on gastrointestinal health.
 Despite this, it continues to be used.
+Low-fiber diets are not recommended long-term as they are associated with an increased risk of colorectal cancer.